DriftShield/driftshield/README.md

 ## Overview

 DriftShield allows users to create and participate in prediction markets for various events.
-All bets are stored on-chain using Solana blockchain, ensuring transparency, security, and immutability.
-The platform integrates with Polymarket for market data and uses the **X402 payment protocol** with USDC for seamless, pay-per-bet transactions.
+All markets and bets are fully stored on-chain using Solana blockchain, ensuring transparency, security, and immutability.
+The platform uses the **X402 payment protocol** with USDC for seamless, pay-per-bet transactions.

 ## Features

 ### Core Functionality
 - **Prediction Markets**: Bet on binary (Yes/No) and multi-outcome markets (2-10 choices)
-- **200+ Markets**: Integration with Polymarket API for diverse betting options
+- **Fully On-Chain**: All markets and bets stored on Solana blockchain
 - **Multi-Outcome Support**: Create and bet on markets with multiple possible outcomes
-- **On-Chain Storage**: All bets and market data stored on Solana blockchain
+- **On-Chain Market Creation**: Admins can create markets directly on-chain
 - **Real-Time Updates**: Live market data, odds, and betting activity
 - **Bonding Curve Pricing**: Virtual liquidity with automated price discovery